GrapeoffJS/kindagoose/docs/pages/tracking-events.md

 In `Typegoose` there is an ability to perform any type of job before or after any action.
 This concept inside of `Typegoose` is called `Hook`.
 [More about it](https://typegoose.github.io/typegoose/docs/api/decorators/hooks/).

 Before `Kindagoose`The main package for work with `Typegoose` in `NestJS` was [`nestjs-typegoose`](https://github.com/kpfromer/nestjs-typegoose).
-This one time i needed to index my documents into `ElasticSearch` and hooks looked like a great way to fit this logic, while not clogging up the other services.
+This one time I needed to index my documents into `ElasticSearch` and hooks looked like a great way to fit this logic, while not clogging up the other services.
 But as it turned out, on `nestjs-typegoose` there's no comfortable instruments to work with hooks.
-Of course i could use a regular version of the `elasticsearch` package insted of wrapper for the `NestJS` as a crutch, or do the same with the`Service Locator` pattern, which is an anti-pattern in`NestJS` borders.
+Of course I could use a regular version of the `elasticsearch` package instead of wrapper for the `NestJS` as a crutch, or do the same with the`Service Locator` pattern, which is an anti-pattern in`NestJS` borders.

 Let's look at how it's implemented in `kindagoose`.
 First, let's make a schema: